xrdocs/cloud-scale-networking/_tutorials/2017-08-02-understanding-ncs5500-resources-s01e01.md

 Routers in the NCS5500 portfolio offer diverse form-factors.
 Some are fixed (1RU, 2RU), some others are modular (4-slot, 8-slot, 16-slot) with multiple line cards types.

-In August 2017, with one exception covered in a followi-up xrdocs post, we are leveraging Qumran-MX or Jericho forwarding ASICs (FA).
+In August 2017, with one exception covered in a follow-up xrdocs post, we are leveraging Qumran-MX or Jericho forwarding ASICs (FA).
 Qumran is used for System-on-Chip (SoC) routers like NCS5501 and NCS5501-SE, all others systems are using several Jerichos interconnected via Fabric Engines.

 We can categorize these systems and line cards in two families: